Low Sperm Count: Causes, symptoms, diagnosis & treatment

 F. Obstructions in the Male Reproductive Tract

-A very common cause of low sperm count issues is blocks anywhere in the sperm transport pathways.
+A very common cause of low sperm count issues is blocked anywhere in the sperm transport pathways.
 Moreover, in some scenarios, the pathways are underdeveloped.
 In all these cases, sperm count will be low and imaging studies are usually required to find out the site of block or obstruction.
 Surgical recorrection though works for some patients.

 G. Testicular Infections